laurencedawson/sync-for-reddit/changelog/development.md

 -

 ## New
+- Sort and more actions will appear as "top sheets" when accessed from the toolbar ([#1381](https://github.com/laurencedawson/sync-for-reddit/issues/1381)_
 - Website previews, expanded links and image links have been added to selftext ([#1292](https://github.com/laurencedawson/sync-for-reddit/issues/1292))
 - Added "copy code block" buttons after code blocks in comments / selftext
 - Added a popup for Dev users to come join the Discord!